Volunteer to participate in research in Alberta, Canada

 - other procedures or treatments that the participant might want to consider instead of the treatment being studied

-- that FDA may look at study records, but the records will be kept secret
+- that Health Canada and/or the Research Ethics Board may look at study records, but the records will be kept secret

 - whether any medical treatments are available if the participant is hurt, what those treatments are, where they can be found, and who will pay for the treatment

 - the person to contact with questions about the study, participant rights, or if the participant can get hurt